-PUWER is an acronym for Provision and Use of Work Equipment Regulations 1998.
-PUWER came into force on 5 December 1998.
+PUWER is an acronym for the Provision and Use of Work Equipment Regulations 1998.
+PUWER came into force on 5th December, 1998.
 It replaced the original PUWER regulations first introduced in 1992, and allowed the repeal of the 1965 Power Press Regulations.

 PUWER requires that equipment provided for use at work is: